 The Company's future results are subject to substantial risks and uncertainties.
 The Company has operated at a loss for its entire history and there can be no assurance of its ever achieving consistent profitability.
-The Company believes its capital resources are adequate to fund operations for at least the next twelve months but anticipates that it will require additional working capital after 2007 or earlier if new studies or trials are initiated.
+The Company believes its capital resources are adequate to fund operations for at least the next twelve months but anticipates that it will require additional working capital after 2007 or earlier if new studies or trials are initiated or, again, if a substantial increase in sites for the Phase III human clinicals occurs.
 There can be no assurance that such working capital will be available on acceptable terms, if at all.

-During the three months ended March 31, 2006, the Company had exercises of previously issued warrants.
-Please see Note 4 to the March 31, 2006 Condensed Financial Statements included in Part I of this filing and incorporated herein by reference for a complete description of share issuances together with receipt of proceeds.
-We plan to use the net proceeds to fund, in part, the Phase III clinical trial using doxorubicin and the Phase III clinical trial at National Cancer Institute using melphalan.
+During the six months ended June 30, 2006, the Company had exercises of previously issued options and warrants.
+Please see Note 4 to the June 30, 2006 Condensed Financial Statements included in Part I of this filing and incorporated herein by reference for a complete description of share issuances together with receipt of proceeds.
+We plan to use the net proceeds to fund, in part, the Phase III clinical trial using doxorubicin and the Phase III clinical trial at The National Cancer Institute using melphalan.